Topics on this page

 In Maryland, a person assuming care of a relative’s child is referred to as a kinship caregiver.
 There are two types of kinship care: formal and informal.

-- Formal Kinship Care: the child has come to the attention of the State and is now in the custody of the State but is placed with a relative.
+- Formal Kinship Care: the child has come to the attention of the State and is now in the custody of the State but is placed with a kinship parent or caregiver.

 - Informal Kinship Care: the child's parent(s) voluntarily placed the child in the care of a relative by blood or marriage.
 Legal custody is not required.